This is my Ultimate Guard Retention System!

 Here’s the video I made that breaks down the Guard Retention GUT.

 And now, here’s the shocking finale.
-This is so surprising that many of you may need a bucket near by when you hear it..
+Ultimately, this is so surprising that many of you may need a bucket near by when you hear it..

 Guard Retention and Guard Attacks ARE TWO DIFFERENT THINGS!!